EiichiroIto/microwitch/README.md

 1. Click Yes on "initialize micro:bit?" dialog.
 1. When the firmware has been transferred and the micro:bit is recognized again, you are done.

-If the micro:bit is not recognized, the file selection dialog may appear in the third step.
+If the file selection dialog is displayed in the third step, micro:bit may not be recognized properly.
 Please check the connection.

 ## Usage
 1. Connect a micro:bit to your PC.